larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 So let's see what we have 43.
 Drunk camera.
-OK, now that's a that's a picture off of the 3:40 that's assembly language code on the 3:40 that's on the screen.
+OK, now that's a that's a picture off of the 340 that's assembly language code on the 340 that's on the screen.
 That person.
 (10:30)
 It almost looks a little bit like time makers, but I don't think so.
 So.
-OK, now now here is a a board that we had for micro tapes.
+OK, now now here is a a board that we had for microtapes.
-This is a board we used for storing these little micro tapes so each one of these tapes had 65 K of 36 bit words.
+This is a board we used for storing these little microtapes so each one of these tapes had 65K of 36-bit words.
-Here someone is is mounting a micro tape.
+Here someone is is mounting a microtape.
-Mystics like it might be rich Zippel.
+Mystics like it might be Rich Zippel.
 Here's a console.
-The PDP 6.
+The PDP-6.
 There's a console switches.
 (11:01)
 There's a run light.
-Program counter micro tape goes.
+Program counter microtape goes.
-Spin the micro tape controller is over here to the right there was a whole 19 inch relay rack which was just the control for the micro
+Spin the microtape controller is over here to the right there was a whole 19 inch relay rack which was just the control for the micro